 Coal dust and anthracite are not used in non-ferrous castings as their in situ pyrolysis resulting in carbon monoxide evolution is not useful.
 Alternative methods to prevent surface defects like burn on, burn in and penetration can be considered such as non-coal derived organics and the selection of alternative sand types.

 Properties Of Coal Dust Suppliers For Foundry Purposes

 - Volatile content: The quality of the surface finish for a casting done with foundry coal dust as an additive depends on a high amount of volatile matter.
 It is recommended that foundry coal dust have a minimum of 30% volatile matter.

 - Ash content: Coal dust low ash content, not exceeding 12% is recommended from coal dust suppliers.

 - Sulfur content: A high sulfur content may lead to casting defects.
 Coal dust suppliers should limit the sulfur levels to 1% at most.

 - Chlorine content: The chlorine content should also be reduced to the barest minimum.
 An excess of chlorine may also result in casting defects.

+In general, higher quality coals such as anthracite make the best coal dust - often with low volatile, ash, sulfur and chlorine contents.
 Also, a mixture of foundry coal dust and clay may be used to line the bottom of a cupola furnace.
 Exposure to high-temperature results in the decomposition of coal dust and clay becomes slightly crumbled.
 Consequently, open holes are formed, through which the molten metals are tapped during the metal casting process in a furnace.